Lakshayb143/Cross-Camera-Player-Mapping/Research.md

 | **Feature-Based (OCR)** | Reads a game clock in both views and aligns based on the time. | Potentially the most accurate, uses ground truth time. | Complex to implement, requires reliable detection and OCR. | Professional broadcasts with a consistent on-screen clock. |
 | **Manual Interface** | A human user visually aligns the videos and sets the offset. | Perfect accuracy (human-validated), great fallback. | Not automated, does not scale. | Final validation, or when all automated methods fail. |

-For your next step, we can proceed with **Normalization and Calibration**, which will use the synchronized frame pairs we can now generate.